 Eric McCormack attended Sir John A. Macdonald Collegiate Institute in Scarborough, Ontario, where he enrolled in theatre classes and performed in high school productions of Godspell and Pippin.
 He studied at Ryerson University, leaving in 1985 to join the ensemble of the Stratford Festival until 1989, when he decided it was not his destiny to play Hamlet.
 At Stratford, he performed in Cymbeline (1986), Cabaret (1987), Richard III (1988), and A Midsummer-Night's Dream (1989), among others.
 After thirty years, he returned to Stratford to perform in a concert version of The Fantastics at the Avon Theatre.

-He also performed at Royal Alexandra Theatre (Biloxi Blues, 1988); Canadian Stage (Dreamland, 1991); Arts Club Theatre (The Passion of Dracula, 1996); as well as at Theatre New Brunswick, Manitoba Theatre Centre, and Citadel Theatre.
+He also performed at Royal Alexandra Theatre (Biloxi Blues, 1988); Canadian Stage (The Dreamland by Raymond Story and John Roby, 1991); Arts Club Theatre (The Passion of Dracula, 1996); as well as at Theatre New Brunswick, Manitoba Theatre Centre, and Citadel Theatre.
 In summer, 2001, he played the lead in The Music Man on Broadway.

 McCormack made his film debut in the 1992 science-fiction adventure film The Lost World.
 Since then, he has appeared in numerous American television series, including Top Cops, Street Justice, Lonesome Dove: The Series, Townies, and Ally McBeal.
 He produced and acted in the Netflix series, Travellers, and played an eccentric university art professor in the Netflix 3-episode series, Atypical (2019).

-Information provided by Gretchen Kast.
+Information provided by Gretchen Kast; and J. Kelly Nestruck, Globe and Mail, 12 Oct 2021.
 Updated by Anne Nothof.